hurrifan1/Spotify-Data-Project/README.md

 * Some of the extra artist information is saved in `track_artists.csv`
 * The audio analysis data for each song in either playlist is saved in `track_songs.csv`

+Descriptions of each column can be found [here](https://developer.spotify.com/documentation/web-api/reference/).

 ### Table Schemas
 <br>